Table of Contents

 These are the tools that should be in every RevOps tech stack:

-Sometimes, for example, CRMs may have pipeline management or marketing analytics features at a higher-priced plan.
+For example, CRMs may include pipeline management or marketing analytics features in higher-priced plans.
 And tools like Baremetrics focus on subscription analytics, but they also have audience insights, forecasting features, and more.

 Some tools can wear multiple hats, so you can use your budget wisely if you manage your tech stack strategically.